aspose-cells/Aspose.Cells-Doc-md/net/UI-Components/aspose-cells-gridjs/storage/_index.md

 # Working With GridJs Storage
 ##  the general file process
-After import a spread sheet file in memory and show the ui, GridJs will create a cache file with the specified uid , with the format of [Aspose.Cells.SaveFormat.Xlsx](https://reference.aspose.com/cells/net/aspose.cells/saveformat/ "Aspose.Cells.SaveFormat") , and then after every update operation in the ui, for example set cell value,set cell style,etc. , GridJs  client side js will trigger  controller action to do a UpdateCell operation. in this action a save back to the cache file from memory will occur during the  UpdateCell method
+After import a spread sheet file in memory and show the ui,

+GridJs will create a cache file with the specified uid ,

+with the format of [Aspose.Cells.SaveFormat.Xlsx](https://reference.aspose.com/cells/net/aspose.cells/saveformat/ "Aspose.Cells.SaveFormat") ,

+and then after every update operation in the ui,

+for example set cell value,set cell style,etc. ,

+GridJs  client side js will trigger  controller action to do a UpdateCell operation.

+In this action a save back to the cache file from memory will occur during the  UpdateCell method.
 ```C#
         // post: /GridJs/UpdateCell
         [HttpPost]